 Similar to this application, the onboard camera system can also be used for long-term surveillance and monitoring purposes.
-The moveability and the flight time of the blimp has a lot of advantages when it comes to surveilling a large crowd in an arena.
-If needed the blimp can be manoeuvred to a critical spot in the crowd, without endangering the people within it or distracting them by noise.
-Because of the higher velocity and the more rapid movements of a The propellers of a quadcopter for example can be harmful if not navigated properly, because the quasicopters movements are more rapid and, in most of the times, of a higher velocity.
+The moveability of the blimp has a lot of advantages when it comes to surveilling a large crowd in an arena.
+If needed the blimp can be manoeuvered to a critical spot in the crowd, without endangering the people within it or distracting them by noise.
+Because of the higher velocity and the more rapid movements of a The propellers of a quadcopter for example can be harmful if not navigated properly, because the quasopters movements are more rapid and, in most of the times, of a higher velocity.